Champions League last 16 form guide: Results, league position, schedule

 Winter break: Scheduled for 23 January to 7 February

-Where they stand: 2nd in Premier League, FA Cup fourth round, League Cup semi-finals
+Where they stand: 2nd in Premier League, FA Cup fourth round, League Cup final

 Round of 16: LOSC, 22/02 (h) and 16/03 (a)